-Step 1.
-Water enters the boiling tank where a heating element boils the contaminated water into a steam, leaving impurities behind to be washed down the drain.
+The heating element boils the contaminated water into steam, leaving impurities behind to be washed down the drain in concentrate form.

-Step 3.
-Water is then stored in a lower compartment that can hold up to 5 gallons. (storage capacity can be increased)
+Water is stored in a lower stainless steel compartment that can hold up to 5 gallons ready for on demand dispensing channeled to a faucet and/or icemaker. (storage capacity can be increased)

 Maintenance requires turning on the sterilizer setting to allow steam to disinfect the storage tank periodically.